Home > Science Why Near-Death Experiences Are Different

 This tenet is an eloquent way of stating this same thing.
 The world of the NDE has been described as the realm of pure mind where all things are possible.
 It is possible that if a person desires a mansion after death, they will get it.
 Or, if a person desires food after death, they will get it.
 Within some NDEs, there is evidence to suggest those who expect nothing after death will probably not be disappointed.
 That is, until something changes their mind into believing that life is everlasting and continuous.
 Because people are what they think, people must be careful about what they think because it is quite possible they will get it in the afterlife.

 Because of the variations in human understanding, there is certain to be a lot of variations in human experiences.
 Beauty may not be the only reality existing in the eye of the beholder.
-Current quantum physics support the notion that ALL reality is in the eye of the beholder.
-The NDE is no exception in that people create their own reality.
+Current quantum mechanics supports the notion that ALL reality is in the eye of the beholder.
+The NDE is no exception.
+People create their own reality.

 In ordinary life, we create our own reality from the actions we take and the thoughts we think inwardly.
 The NDE appears to be no different.
 Einstein’s theory of relativity suggests that all things are subjective and relative.
-In the realm of quantum physics, it is possible for absurdities to exist.
+In the realm of quantum mechanics, it is possible for absurdities to exist.
 This is because reality is dependent upon the observer’s “frame of reference” or unique perspective.
-This corresponds with the concept of reality being in the eye of the beholder.
-For this reason, I believe the quantum realm is identical to the realm defined by the NDE, that is, of the mind.
+This corresponds with the concept of reality existing in the eye of the beholder.
+For this reason, I believe the quantum realm is identical to the realm defined by the NDE.
+They are both a mental reality.

-Quantum physics suggests one cannot truly define reality because when they do, they start setting up limitations to it – limitations that can be broken.
-From this concept, one can conclude that beliefs limit an open mind.
-The physicist Fred Alan Wolfe has stated the laws of the universe may simply be the laws of our own minds.
+Quantum mechanics suggests that we cannot truly define reality because, when they do, they start setting up limitations to it – limitations that can be broken.
+From this reality, we can conclude that beliefs limit an open mind.
+The physicist Fred Alan Wolfe states that the laws of the universe may simply be the laws of our own minds.
 Perhaps when we try to define reality, we may not really be getting closer to its actual definition.
 Perhaps all we really define is our own perception of reality.
 Keeping an open mind about all things being possible might be as close as one can get to this concept without setting up limitations.
-Like the mysterious particle of light in quantum physics, when one tries to define it, one changes it.
+Like the mysterious particle of light in quantum mechanics, when you try to observe it, you change it.
 Maybe it is merely our perception of the light that is changing, rather than the light itself.

 A case in point can be found in Pastor Howard Pittman’s NDE.
 He was first taken before a “God of wrath” who condemned and judged him as being unworthy.
 Rejected, he left the presence of God, but decided at the last minute to return to ask God a question.
 This time he finds a “God of love” filled with sympathy for him.

 Our lives are primarily the result of our own past actions and thoughts.
-NDEs generally show that people are not forced to heaven, hell, or anywhere.
+NDEs generally show that people are not forced into heaven, hell, or anywhere.
 Our destiny is totally up to us.
 However, we are given these choices by a Higher Power.
 It may be debatable whether this constitutes a violation of our free will or constitutes a helping hand to get us on the right path.
 It may be both.
 Perhaps we are predestined to choose our destinies.
 Perhaps to act against the will of God is the same as acting against our own selves.
-The case may be made that nobody goes against their own will.
-Even if they could, it is just not a very smart thing to do.
+A case may be made that nobody goes against their own will.
+Even if they could, it’s not a smart thing to do.

-In many experiences, Christ appears; but he does not appear in all of them.
-Again, one might jump to the conclusion that if NDEs are real afterlife experiences, Christ would appear in all of them.
-However, there is evidence to suggest the reason Christ appears in many NDEs in western civilization is due to the dominance of Christianity in the west.
+In many experiences, Jesus appears; but he does not appear in all of them.
+Again, one might jump to the conclusion that if NDEs are real afterlife experiences, Jesus would appear in all of them.
+However, there is evidence to suggest the reason Jesus appears in so many NDEs in western civilization is due to the dominance of Christianity in the west.
 In Buddhist countries, people meet Buddha.
 In Hindu countries, the god of death may appear.
 Jews may meet the Messiah.
 This suggests that at death, people carry all their perspectives and religious biases with them.
 It also suggests the NDE is often described in context of one’s own religious perspective.

 Just as there are many possible spiritual experiences of various degrees of intensity within a person, the NDE also reveals the existence of many different afterlife experiences.
 These afterlife experiences can be extremely different from one another.
-One can see many of these experiences of heaven and hell being played out right here in this physical world.
+One can see many of these experiences of heaven and hell being played out right here in the physical realm.
 Some people “rot in prison” while others have a feast in lavish mansions.
 Some people are suffering in mental institutions while others are on a Rocky Mountain high.
 Some people are suffering addicts on skid row while others are in the ecstasy of sexual intercourse.
-Such spiritual experiences more than likely exist in an even more abundant manner in the world of the afterlife.
+Such spiritual experiences more than likely exist in an even more abundant manner in the afterlife realms.

 Because one’s afterlife reality is dependent upon his or her inward spiritual condition, personal background and perspective, this explains the existence of so many different spiritual experiences of NDEs.
-This also explains how some people are “rotting in prison” on the outside but experiencing the very presence of God on the inside.
-It also explains how some people are experiencing a living hell while living in luxury and surrounded by worldly comforts and pleasures.
+This also explains how some people living in a hellish outside existence can, for example, experience inwardly the presence of God.
+This also explains how some people are experiencing a living hell while living in luxury and surrounded by worldly comforts and pleasures.

 Some people erroneously believe one must have a certain religious affiliation, or believe in God, to have a pleasant afterlife experience.
 However, even in this physical world, one does not have to be religious to experience love and happiness.
 In the same vein, to have a pleasant afterlife experience, one does not have to be religious.
 NDErs state it is not the religion one professes with their lips that matters.
 It is the spiritual condition of their inner nature that matters.
 People who are primarily motivated by fear, anger, hatred, and evil, will generally find themselves together with like-minded people after their death.

 A case in point is the NDE of Dr. George Ritchie.
-Ritchie saw an afterlife place where people were locked into trying to satisfy some physical desire but were unable to do so, thereby creating their own “society of the damned.”
-It should also be pointed out that as it is in the physical world, these hellish conditions are temporary.
+Ritchie saw an afterlife realm where people were locked into trying to satisfy some physical desire but were unable to do so, thereby creating their own “society of the damned.”
+It should also be pointed out that, as it is in the physical world, these hellish conditions are only temporary.
 People who are primarily motivated by love, peace, or happiness, will find themselves together with like-minded people after death.
 The old saying holds true: “Birds of a feather flock together.”
-This probably explains why families and friends tend to stick together in NDEs as well.
+This probably explains why families and friends tend to live together in NDEs as well.

-The bottom line is the NDE can be said to be a very private and personal experience – as private as a person’s clothes, hair color, language, size, etc. While these differences in humans do exist, and their NDEs reflect this, it can still be said the underlying reality is that when comparing NDEs, it is like comparing apples and oranges.
+The NDE is a very private and personal experience – as private as a person’s clothes, hair color, language, size, etc. While these differences in humans do exist, and their NDEs reflect this, it can still be said the underlying reality is that when comparing NDEs, it is like comparing apples and oranges.
 While they are different from each other, are still basically the same.
-NDEs are NDEs despite their differences.
+NDEs are real afterlife experiences despite their differences.

 Although there are many differences in NDEs, there is one concept appearing in an overwhelming number of them that make it practically universal.
 The concept is that what matters most in life is how much love you give and receive.
 Many experiencers say this is really the determining factor between having a positive experience or a negative one.

-In conclusion, the differences in NDEs suggest to me they are a real afterlife experience.
+In conclusion, the differences in NDEs suggest to me that they are real afterlife experiences.
 These differences are important because they show the afterlife to be dynamic rather than static.
 The same can also be said about life in general.
 The NDE appears to be just as dynamic, if not more dynamic, than our physical experience.
 If all NDEs were exactly identical, it would make the dying brain theory more appealing.
 It would mean the NDE is only an experience that comes from a “hard-wired” component in our brains.
-But because they are different, this suggests they are not “hard-wired” experiences, but rather a dynamic afterlife experience.
+But because they are different, this suggests they are not “hard-wired” brain experiences; but rather they are dynamic afterlife experiences.
 In general, what you get out of life is what you put into it.
 The same is probably true of the afterlife.

 Share